thanwin212/resume/README.md

 Dec 2017 – Dec 2020

-• Led a core banking digital transformation program using a Phase-Gate delivery model, analyzing existing loan origination workflows and streamlining processes, resulting in a 40% reduction in manual processing activities and a 30% improvement in loan processing turnaround time.
+• Led a core banking digital transformation program using a Phase-Gate delivery model, analyzing existing loan origination workflows and streamlining processes, resulting in a 30% reduction in manual processing activities, 20% improvement in loan processing turnaround time, cost reduction in 10% and customer retention rate increased in 20%.
 • Designed and launched user-centric financial products, including agricultural loan offerings, by gathering and analyzing business requirements through stakeholder workshops, customer field research, and management consultations, contributing to a 20% increase in loan portfolio growth.
 • Collaborated with cross-functional stakeholders, including implementation teams and business units, to elicit, validate, and document business and functional requirements for over 15 system enhancement and product development initiatives.
 • Partnered with implementation teams and external vendors to design and implement a credit scoring solution, reducing credit assessment time from 3 days to 1 day and improving customer turnaround efficiency.